-People think that if they exfoliate more often, they’ll eliminate oily skin issue, but when your skin is over-scrubbed, the oil production actually speeds up because skin’s natural repair mechanism is put into overdrive.
+People think that if they exfoliate more often, they’ll eliminate oily skin issues, but when your skin is over-scrubbed, the oil production actually speeds up because skin’s natural repair mechanism is put into overdrive.
 Again, two to three times per week is sufficient for exfoliation.

 Going To Bed With Makeup On

 You can be forgiven for that one late night out, but it can’t turn into a habit.
-Not removing your makeup at bed time clogs your pore and oil glands, When makeup becomes impacted in pores, it makes them appear larger.
+Not removing your makeup at bedtime clogs your pore and oil glands, When makeup becomes impacted in pores, it makes them appear larger.
 Once your collagen levels decline, the pore won’t shrink back as easily once it has been enlarged, it can also lead to inflammation.

 Picking At Your Skin

 Most of us know we shouldn’t do this, but lots of us do it anyway.
-Anytime you pick or pull at your skin, you are causing damage, irritation, scars and wrinkles.
+Anytime you pick or pull at your skin, you are causing damage, irritation, scars, and wrinkles.

 Not Cleansing and Toning The Skin Properly

 You may be diligent in makeup removal, but are you using the right cleanser and toner to put your skin?
-Look for a cleanser that contains the right ingredients, like antioxidants for protection, E to help clear your pores, and he proper essential oils for balancing oil production.
+Look for a cleanser that contains the right ingredients, like antioxidants for protection, E to help clear your pores, and the proper essential oils for balancing oil production.